norisatir/go-gtk3/README.md

 	Currently implemented is GObject and Conversion between C and Go types (mainly through GValues).

-	Callbacks are implemented with closures, channels and goroutines (see gobject/callback.go)
+	Callbacks are implemented with closures

-	As of now there are almost no widgets (Window, Button), but they can be easily implemented (see button.go, window.go in gtk3 folder)
+	(see gobject/callback.go)

-	Everything else soon...
+    Widgets are comming fast....

 INSTALL:
 --------